NoRedInk/deploy-complexity/README.md

 Where `fafafafa` would be used as the `HEAD`.

-This is useful if you run deploy-complexity on CI after merging `master` in, for instance.
-Else, the checklists would report on all incoming changes that are completely unrelated to the branch under analysis.
+This is useful if you run deploy-complexity after merging `master`.
+Without setting HEAD to the head of the PR pre-merge, the checklists would report on all incoming changes that are completely unrelated to the branch under analysis.

 ### Github Token